 Surplus income limits change every year to reflect inflation.
 You can find updated surplus income limits posted by the government of Canada.

 Limits also vary based on the size of your household.
 With each additional household member, the more you can earn before you have to pay part of it into your bankruptcy estate.
-However, if you are not the only household member who earns income, there income must also be included in the calculations.
+However, if you are not the only household member who earns income, their income must also be included in the calculations.

 Bankruptcy and Surplus Income